 Typically, WW Crew starts racing in April and continues through the US Rowing Northeast Championships and the Mass Public School Rowing Association Championships, which are typically held on Memorial Day weekend.

 This program is for experienced High School and College aged rowers that want to train and race at the US Rowing Club Nationals which typically take place in mid-July.
 The location changes each year.
 In 2016 and 2017, they were held in Ohio.
 The 2018 location is in southern New Jersey.
 More information is at USRowing.org.

-Athletes will train in doubles, pairs, fours and eights; the goal is sharpen technical skills, improve fitness and participate in a high intensity regatta
+Athletes will train boats of all sizes and configurations (it’s a very inclusive summer 😉 the goal is sharpen technical skills, improve fitness and participate in a high intensity regatta

 Training is Monday-Friday, typically starting at 8:00am.
 See the current HS Crew Summer page for specifics for the upcoming season

 This schedule is perfect for rowers that would like to have a summer job and for families that want to get away on the weekends.

 Development Rowing Program

 Starts in June and ends in August just before the Fall preseason program starts.

 This program is for High School and College aged rowers that want to keep rowing through the summer to keep working on their technique and stay in shape for the fall season.
 This is a perfect time to introduce yourself to pairs and doubles.